 What to do if...

-We know that some Artstor users rely on OIV as a central part of their teaching practice and we are committed to maintaining and enhancing support for classroom teaching in other formats.
+We know that some Artstor users relied on OIV as a central part of their teaching practice and we are committed to maintaining and enhancing support for classroom teaching in other formats.
 We have conducted interviews with the OIV and greater teaching community to ensure that we have the most informed picture of our users varied teaching practices to ensure that we are providing key functionality of OIV in more stable and universal formats.

-- After June 14, 2019 you will no longer be able to import image groups directly from Artstor to the OIV
+- After June 14, 2019 users were no longer be able to import image groups directly from Artstor to the OIV

-- After the Fall of 2019, there will be no further updates to the OIV
+- After the Fall of 2019, there were be no further updates to the OIV